 OA Books Workouts

-This series is a collection of five talks with humanities scholars from different disciplines about their research and (open access) book project.
-In this series, they share good practices and innovative ways regarding the writing, production, and technicalities of publishing an open access book.
+This series is a collection of five talks with humanities scholars from different disciplines about their research and (OA) book project.
+In this series, they share good practices and innovative ways regarding the writing, production, and technicalities of publishing an OA book.
 These approaches may be of interest to publishers and their future authors.
 Access the series.